wellbyt3/audit-process/README.md

 > **IMPORTANT**: During the first pass, focus on keeping a steady pace.
 Don’t let details or complexity break your rhythm.
 If something doesn’t click after a reasonable amount of time, tag it and move on.
 Easy to revisit it on the next pass.

 ### 2. Attacker Pass 😉
-Time to shift mindsets from "happy path" to "attacker's mindest."
+Now that you've been through the code once, your mindset should naturally starts shifting toward an "attacker's mindest."

 Go through the code in the same order as before, but this time stop at anything tagged and follow those threads to completion.
 Sticking to the same order builds deeper context than just jumping around tags.
-During this pass, I usually come up with new questions and ideas.
-Instead of tagging them, dig in until the threads have been pulled on fully.
+If you come up with new questions and ideas, instead of tagging, dig into them until each threads have been pulled on fully.

 Open the "Audit Tracker" doc and begin the 2nd pass:
 - [ ] Review the constructor / initializers to understand state initialization